tessacblack/Data_Course_BLACK/README.md

 At least I'm trying
-I've just been using nano to edit this, which I don't even know what nano does I feel like one of those babies where people try to give swimming lessons to the infants by tossing them into a pool
+I've just been using nano to edit this, which I don't even know what nano does I feel like one of those babies where people try to give swimming lessons to the infants by tossing them into a pool At least my computer is pushing to git now after my meeting with Dr. Zahn